 Day 3: SOFIA –Kyustendil - Samokov – Borovets - PLOVDIV (320 km)

 Full day tour to Kyustendil, Samokov, Borovets.
 Today you will be introduced to the story of real people who helped save Bulgarian Jews.
 In Kyustendil you will visit Dimitar Peshev's museum.
 Dimitar Peshev, as a vice-chairman of the Bulgarian Parliament, played an important role in the dramatic developments in 1943.
+His name was included in the Righteous Among Nations List at Yad Vashem.
 The museum was opened on March 9, 2003 on behalf of the 60th Anniversary of Kyustendil action for saving Bulgarian Jews.

 Proceed to Samokov (1,5 hrs.), enjoy the beautiful landscapes of fertile planes at the foot of high mountains (Rila, Osogovo).
 In Samokov visit the Arie's House and feel the atmosphere of every-day life of a rich Jewish family.
 Since the arrival of the rich Arie family in 1793, the Jewish community in Samokov gained great importance.
 Samokov now is a quiet town at the foot of the Rila Mountains, known mainly for its potatoes and its proximity to Borovets mountain resort.
 It looked totally different 150 years ago, when over 120 Jewish families lived in the large Jewish neighborhood.